PRP IN GENEVA

 What are the indications for PRP ?

-PRP stimulates tissue regeneration, and the differentiation and proliferation of stem cells.
+The PRP stimulates tissue regeneration, the differentiation and the proliferation of stem cells.

 The aesthetic indications are :

-• Skin rejuvenation.
-It is part of the Skin Restore and Skin Prevent .
+• Skin rejuvenation : the ¨PRP is part of the Skin restore and Skin prevent protocols.

 • Reduction of wrinkles and fine lines.